How to make a Card Game / Tarot Deck

 Loading Images Into the Deck

-Think of a "game" more like a basket where you tell our system what you want to have sent to you.
-What you add to that game does not need to be a full game--you can just add 1 card and we will send you that 1 card if you order that game.
+Think of a "game" more like a basket where you tell our system what you wish to have sent to you.
+What you add to that game does not need to be a full game--you can just add 1 card and we will send you that 1 card if you order the game.

 You can watch a tutorial about how to load your images into a game here: https://youtu.be/fFQcLH5yTiE